Residential Moving

 home packing services

 It’s common sense; you know you can’t pack everything, but sometimes it’s easy to forget.
-So keep these packing tips handy.
+So keep these moving safety tips handy.
 Have a question about an item?
 Contact your move coordinator.

 JK is committed to delivering you a worry-free residential move.
 That’s why there are certain items we can’t load onto our trucks or place into storage, such as: